cheneus/ProjectLlama/README.md

 # ProjectLlama

-This a project fork from my group project along with my own improvement and vision.
+The initial project done by my group on https://github.com/cheneus/ProjectRed Since then, I have implemented my own improvement and changes to make the site better.
+You can see the live version here : https://projectllama.herokuapp.com/

 ## Getting Started